What is a hidden city ticket?

 The single biggest advantage is the large savings a hidden city route can give you versus flying directly.
-Here’s an example of a non-stop route from London to Mauritius at £674 on British Airways.
+Here’s an example of a non-stop route from London to Tokyo at £716 on British Airways.

-Meanwhile, on the same dates and times, you can book these flight from Barcelona (Point A) to Mauritius (Point C) with a short stop in London (Point B) for less than half the price at £329 return:
+Meanwhile, on the same dates and times, you can book these flight from Barcelona to Tokyo with a short stop in London for a good deal less at £477 return:

-On the return leg, the traveller would get off at London (Point B), which is the hidden city in this example, and forgo the last leg from London to Barcelona.
+On the return leg, the traveller would get off at London, which is the hidden city in this example, and forgo the last leg from London to Barcelona.

-Adding a one-way flight from London to Barcelona to start the route is almost always quite cheap and even with the addition of that one-way flight into the total price, you’re saving over £300 (and could use this as a way to visit Barcelona for free).
+Adding a one-way flight from London to Barcelona to start the route is almost always quite cheap and even with the addition of that one-way flight into the total price, you’re saving almost £350 (and could use this as a way to visit Barcelona for free).